ry4nrodriguez/ry4nrodriguez/README.md

 # Hi, I'm Ryan Rodriguez!

- I'm a rising senior at **Boston University** majoring in **Computer Science** with a minor in **Innovation & Entrepreneurship**.
+ I'm a senior at **Boston University** majoring in **Computer Science** with a minor in **Innovation & Entrepreneurship**.

- I'm passionate about the transformative power of **Machine Learning** and **AI-driven innovation**.
-I believe software has the potential to revolutionize every corner of the world, and I’m committed to building tools and products that make a real-world impact.
+ I'm passionate about **Product Leadership** and **AI-driven innovation**.
+I believe software has the potential to revolutionize every corner of the world, and I’m committed to building tools that make a real-world impact.

 ---